bartonlp/site-class/docs/examples.md

 This says that if the requested filename does not exist go to the 'index.php' file instead.

-To test this without renaming the 'example-route.php' you can use the PHP server like this:
+To test this without renaming the 'example-route.php' you can use the PHP server like this from the 'examples' directory on your server:

 ```bash
 HOME=/var/www php -S localhost:8080 example-route.php